SAP-samples/teched2022-IN280/exercises/ex1/README.md

-# Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM
+# Exercise 1 - Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM

+In this exercise, we will create...

 ## Exercise steps

+Run through the exercise steps in the given order.

 1. [Retrieve user / password](../ex0/ex02/) for SAP Integration Suite and SAP Cloud ALM